lightward/mechanic-tasks/docs/auto-tag-new-orders-based-on-payment-method/README.md

 Tags: Auto-Tag, Orders, Payment

-This task checks the payment gateways for new orders immediately upon order creation, and tags the order accordingly.
+This task checks the payment gateways and payment methods on order creation and updates, and tags the order accordingly if any of the gateways or methods match a configured value.

 * View in the task library: [tasks.mechanic.dev/auto-tag-new-orders-based-on-payment-method](https://tasks.mechanic.dev/auto-tag-new-orders-based-on-payment-method)
 * Task JSON, for direct import: [task.json](../../tasks/auto-tag-new-orders-based-on-payment-method.json)